Harvey Milk: Broader historical forces

 The fledgling gay rights movement had yet to meet organized opposition in the US.
 In 1977 a few well-connected gay activists in Miami, Florida, were able to pass a civil rights ordinance that made discrimination based on sexual orientation illegal in Dade County.
 A well-organized group of conservative fundamentalist Christians responded, headed by singer Anita Bryant.
-Their campaign was titled Save Our Children, and Bryant claimed the ordinance infringed her right to teach her children Biblical morality.
+Their campaign was titled Save Our Children, and Bryant claimed the ordinance infringed on her right to teach her children Biblical morality.
 Bryant and the campaign gathered 64,000 signatures to put the issue to a county-wide vote.
 With funds raised in part by the Florida Citrus Commission, for which Bryant was the spokeswoman, they ran television advertisements that contrasted the Orange Bowl Parade with San Francisco's Gay Freedom Day Parade, stating that Dade County would be turned into a "hotbed of homosexuality" where "men ... cavort with little boys".

 Jim Foster, then the most powerful political organizer in San Francisco, went to Miami to assist gay activists there as election day neared, and a nationwide boycott of orange juice was organized.
 The message of the Save Our Children campaign was influential, and the result was an overwhelming defeat for gay activists; in the largest turnout in any special election in the history of Dade County, 70% voted to repeal the law.